Orbis-Cascade-Alliance/systems-librarianship/_pages/lesson1-internet.md

 The **method** is one of a limited set of actions a client may take through an HTTP request.
 These are the most common methods you'll encounter as a systems librarian:

 - GET retrieves information from the server.
+These requests may include some data in query parameters appended to the endpoint URL after a question mark (?), like <span style="white-space: nowrap">[https://www.google.com/search?q=test](https://www.google.com/search?q=test)</span>.
-- POST sends information to the server, such as data entered into the fields of a web form.
+- POST sends information to the server, such as the filled fields of a web form.
+POST requests include data for the server in the message body, instead of the URL.
 - PUT replaces data on the server with new content.
 - DELETE removes a resource at the specified URL.